Swizec/nightowls/manuscript/factors-of-flow.md

 It [has been drawn in stick figures](http://xkcd.com/242/) that when a normal person pulls a lever saying "Don't press this" and gets electrocuted, they think to themselves "Heh, I shouldn't have done that."
 But when an engineer pulls that same lever, they go "Huh, I wonder if that happens every time"

-No matter what their qualifications say, all programmers are engineers at heart.
+All programmers are engineers at heart, no matter what their formal qualifications might say.

  * Persistent